New York City (NYC) Dog Bite Injury Lawyer

-New York is a "mixed" state, meaning that it has a dog bite statute that mixes the one-bite rule with a limited degree of strict liability.
-The statute makes the owner or keeper of a previously adjudicated "dangerous dog" strictly liable only for the victim's medical and veterinary costs.
-For other damages, New York requires a victim to prove that the dog had the dangerous tendency to bite people, and that the dog owner knew it.
+New York is a “mixed” state, meaning that it has a dog bite statute that combines the one-bite rule with a limited degree of strict liability.
+The statute makes the owner or keeper of a previously adjudicated “dangerous dog” strictly liable only for the victim’s medical and veterinary costs.
+For other damages, New York requires a victim to prove that the dog had the dangerous tendency to bite people and that the dog owner knew so.
 New York does not permit victims to recover compensation on the ground of negligence.

 Examples of dangerous tendencies include: